-As SEO marketer Neil Patel addresses in his post, 5 Simple Steps That’ll Help You Determine How Often You Need to Blog, there is no magic number that can be applied across the board.
-To exemplify the point, Patel points out that while Huffington Post has found posting 1,600 to 2,000 posts a day to be an effective content strategy, this will not be the case for most other businesses.
+As SEO marketer Neil Patel explains, there is no magic number for posting frequency.
+Patel points out that while Huffington Post has found posting 1,600 to 2,000 posts a day to be an effective content strategy, this is simply impossible for most other businesses.

 Instead, he suggests the following steps to identify the right strategy for your business:

 - Define your business and content marketing goals.

 - Work out how many blogs you have already published, and identify which posts led to an increase in traffic.

 - Track both your blog’s organic and social media visibility.

 - Determine both your audience’s demand for your blog posts, as well as your bandwidth to create new posts.